Carnex

 Whether you want the ease of Tesla's trade-in, the convenience of a dealer sale, or the profit from a private sale, there's no one-size-fits-all answer.
 The right path depends on your goals, timeline, and comfort level with selling.

-Browse our curated inventory of quality pre-owned Teslas with transparent pricing.
+Browse our curated inventory of pre-owned Teslas with transparent pricing.

 Browse Inventory